korneil/godir/README.md

 # Preface

 `godir` is a small util that walks through directories and finds matches based on arguments.
-If there is only one match, it prints the match to `stdout`, otherwise prints a list of matched directories to `stderr` and lets the user select one.
+If there is only one match, it prints the match to `stdout`, otherwise prints a list of matched directories to `stderr` sorted by the and lets the user select one.

 It is useful for quick navigation when used in combination with the shell.

-Arguments are either absolute paths or regular expressions.
+Arguments are either absolute paths or string expressions.
-If an absolute path is encountered, directory traversal starts from that directory, otherwise it is treated as a regular expression.
+If an absolute path is encountered, directory traversal starts from that directory, otherwise it is treated as a regular string, and a fuzzy match is performed against subdirectories.
 If no absolute path is provided, start directory for search is the current directory.
 If an argument is not an absolute path and contains path separator (e.g. `/`), it is split to multiple arguments.

 # Install

 Install the binary:

     go get -u github.com/korneil/godir
     go install github.com/korneil/godir

 Add functions to your shell initialization, e.g. to `.bashrc`/`.profile`/`.zshrc` (see **Shell examples** for example functions).

 # Example